20.11.25

 27.11.25

 Book 2.
 Isabelle Moving On Following my submission to some literary agents I have had some welcome and constructive feedback.
 Firstly to consider changing it from a Chapter Book to a Middle Grade Book, which would be better suited to the age range of 8-12.
 The biggest impact of this would be the word count.
 It would have to increase from 10,000 to 30,000-40,000 words.
 Secondly to consider the title of the book.
 I fully except this advice and I am now in the process of re-modelling Book 2.
-The title I have change to is - A Challenge Beyond.
+The title I have change to is - NOT OUT OF THE WOODS YET.

 27.11.25